October 14, 20256 min ReadLast reviewed December 25, 2025

 Blinking exercises for MGD (20-20-20 rule)

 When we stare at digital screens, our blink rate drops by up to 60%.
-Worse, we often do "partial blinks" where the lids don't fully touch.
+Worse, we often do "partial blinks" where the lids do not fully touch.
 This prevents the meibomian glands from releasing oil.

 Illustration of the hard blink exercise showing eyes open, closed, then open again.

 Try this exercise: Every 20 minutes, look 20 feet away for 20 seconds.
-During this break, perform 5 hard, complete blinks.
-Squeeze your eyes shut intentionally to force oil secretion.
+During this break, perform 5 full, gentle blinks rather than forceful squeezing; stop if uncomfortable.

 Hydration and Environment